 Numerous studies have concluded that methylation deficit and unbalanced methylation could be a cause of accelerated aging (including gray hair), cardiovascular disease and premature arteriosclerosis, diabetes, dementia, Alzheimer’s, Parkinson’s, neurotransmitter imbalances and psychiatric disorders, chronic inflammation , abnormal immunity and autoimmunity, various cancers, insomnia, first presentation of asthma in elderly and chemical sensitivities, thyroid disease and more.

 Several studies have specifically validated that changes in DNA methylation patterns associated with biological aging affect human lifespan.
-Studies found that DNA methylation changes due to an epigenetic drift are fundamental to the aging process.
-Both hypermethylation and hypomethylation have been associated with the progressive accumulation of epigenetic damage due to environmental factors.
-This phenomenon demonstrates that the epigenetic similarities between young individuals are lost over time leading to different phenotypic expression and aging-associated DNA methylation changes in the elderly (studies on identical twins).
+Studies found that DNA methylation changes due to lifestyle drift are fundamental to the aging process.
+Both hypermethylation and hypomethylation have been associated with the progressive accumulation of DNA damage due to environmental factors.
+This phenomenon demonstrates that the lifestyle similarities between young individuals are lost over time leading to different phenotypic expressions and aging-associated DNA methylation changes in the elderly (studies on identical twins).
 Additionally, with aging methylation capacity decreases by 20-30% even without any apparent disease.

 Both hypermethylation or hypomethylation can affect a person’s health.
 Global DNA hypomethylation is a potential factor in reducing genome stability and increasing chromosomal aberrations.
 Specific DNA hypomethylation can be seen in many diseases eg.autoimmunity.
-Site-specific hypermethylation of promoter regions is found in both aging and tumor genesis.
+Site-specific hypermethylation of promoter regions is found in both aging and tumorigenesis.